 If you are looking for rewards, there are better products out there.
-After the sign-on bonus, this is basically a 1% rewards card.
+This card earns 1 reward point for every dollar spent, with no limits.
 To find a better cash back credit card, you can use our cash back tool.

 If you have credit card debt that you can’t pay off in the next 6 months, a balance transfer could be a great option.
 If you’re looking for rewards or to make a big purchase, there are other, better credit cards available.

-Another option is the Citi® Diamond Preferred® Card– 21 Month Balance Transfer Offer which provides more time to pay off debt.
-This card offers an intro 0%* for 21 months on Balance Transfers*, afterwards the APR will be 14.49% - 24.49%* (Variable).
+Another option is the Citi® Diamond Preferred® Card – 21 Month Balance Transfer Offer which provides more time to pay off debt.
+This card offers an intro 0%* for 21 months on Balance Transfers*, afterwards the APR will be 14.99% - 24.99%* (Variable).
 The balance transfer fee is 5% of each balance transfer; $5 minimum.
 For example, transferring $10,000 to this card will incur a $500 fee.
 That’s $100 more than Santander’s offer and something to consider.